 Following the downfall of Chichen Itza, King Kukulkan II of Chichen Itza and his people moved to Mayapan.
 There are several interesting structures, temples, and shrines to see here.

-Arguably the most notable of all is the Pyramid of Kukulcan.
-If the Mayapan pyramid looks almost exactly like the pyramid of Chichen Itza, it is because the Mayans created it to be a replica of the Chichen Itza site.
+Arguably the most notable of all is the Temple of Kukulcan.
+If the Mayapan pyramid looks almost exactly like the main pyramid of Chichen Itza, it is because the Mayans created it to be a replica of the Chichen Itza site.

 Sadly, many of the structures at the Mayapan site (including the Pyramid of Kukulcan) are considered inferior to those found in other Mayan cities.
 Mayapan marked the beginning of the end of the demise of the Mayans.

 Admission to the Mayapan ruins is 65 pesos ($3) for foreign visitors.
-Entrance is free for Mexicans.
+Entrance is free for Mexicans on Sundays provided that you can show your ID.

-The site is open from 8 am to 4 pm daily.
-Yes, you can climb on the ruins.
+The site is open from 8 am to 4 pm daily and it is possible to climb the ruins.

 Chacchoben (pronounced cha-cho-ben) is an ancient Mayan city in the southern part of the state of Quintana Roo.
 Its name means ¨the place of red corn¨.